ibm-cloud-docs/containers/cs_cli_devtools.md

   <dt><code>--org <em>CLUSTER_ORG</em></code></dt>
     <dd>The name of the Cloud Foundry org that the space is in.
 This value is valid only for log type <code>ibm</code> and is required if you specified a space.</dd>
   <dt><code>--app-paths</code></dt>
-    <dd>Optionally skips validation of the org and space names when they are specified.
-Skipping validation decreases processing time, but an invalid logging configuration will not correctly forward logs.</dd>
-  <dt><code>--app-containers</code></dt>
-    <dd>The path on their containers that the apps are logging to.
+    <dd>The path on the container that the apps are logging to.
 To forward logs with source type <code>application</code>, you must provide a path.
-To specify more than one path, use a comma separated list.
+To specify more than one path, use a comma-separated list.
+This value is required for log source <code>application</code>.
 Example: <code>/var/log/myApp1/&ast;,/var/log/myApp2/&ast;</code></dd>
   <dt><code>--type <em>LOG_TYPE</em></code></dt>
-    <dd>The log forwarding protocol that you want to use.
-Currently, <code>syslog</code> and <code>ibm</code> are supported.
-This value is required.</dd>
+    <dd>Where you want to forward your logs.
+Options are <code>ibm</code>, which forwards your logs to {{site.data.keyword.loganalysisshort_notm}} and <code>syslog</code>, which forwards your logs to an external server.</dd>
+  <dt><code>--app-containers</code></dt>
+    <dd>Optional: To forward logs from apps, you can specify the name of the container that contains your app.
+You can specify more than one container by using a comma-separated list.
+If no containers are specified, logs are forwarded from all of the containers that contain the paths that you provided.
+This option is only valid for log source <code>application</code></dt>
   <dt><code>--json</code></dt>
-    <dd>Optionally prints the command output in JSON format.</dd>
+    <dd>Print the command output in JSON format.
+This value is optional.</dd>
   <dt><code>--skip-validation</code></dt>
-    <dd>Optionally skips validation of the org and space names when they are specified.
-Skipping validation decreases processing time, but an invalid logging configuration will not correctly forward logs.</dd>
+    <dd>Skip validation of the org and space names when they are specified.
+Skipping validation decreases processing time, but an invalid logging configuration does not correctly forward logs.
+This value is optional.</dd>
 </dl>

 **Examples**: